The new year is the perfect time to take stock of your life.

 Here are a few of the things we also check when preparing for motorcycle riding season:

 Just because you've been riding for a long time doesn't mean you can't brush up on some slow-speed fundamentals.

-While not essential, if you have any small cones or marking devices in your garage, it's very easy to set up a course for yourself so that you can weave, dodge, and practice measured figure 8's.
+While not essential, if you have any small cones or marking devices in your garage, it's very easy to set up a course for yourself to weave, dodge, and practice measured figure 8's.

 This is the number one resolution for most riders, but getting there can be difficult.
 If you aren't spending as much time in the saddle as you would like, take a step back and ask why?

 Maybe you simply need to install saddlebags to take along your work clothes.
 Perhaps it's time to upgrade to a new bike that is better suited to your commute.

-More often than not, small changes are the ticket to more miles.
+Often, small changes are the ticket to more miles.